 Under Section 16(a) of the Exchange Act, our directors and executive officers, and beneficial owners of more than 10% of our common stock (collectively, "reporting persons") are required to file reports of ownership of our common stock and changes in such ownership with the SEC.
 Reporting persons also are required by SEC rules to furnish us with copies of all Section 16(a) forms they file.
-Based solely on our review of copies of such forms that we have received, or written representations from reporting persons, we believe that all Section 16(a) filing requirements applicable to reporting persons were timely met during 2022, except for a Form 4 for each of Ms. Johnson, Ms. Walters-Hoffert and Mr. Fair reporting the grant of a stock option to each of them was filed late due to technical issues with the software used to file their Form 4s.
+Based solely on our review of copies of such forms that we have received, or written representations from reporting persons, we believe that all Section 16(a) filing requirements applicable to reporting persons were timely met during 2023.